 CARTER REDWOOD (Le Chevalier Raphael Danceny, Les Liaisons Dangereuses) Cater Redwood has appeared in two other Schoolhouse Theater Zoom readings: Vieux Carré and in Whose Life is it Anyway?
 Theater: Fences and Gertrude Stein Saints!, Film/TV: Blue Bloods, The Good Wife, Madam Secretary, The Yellow Birds, Mafia, The Transfiguration, and The Recall.

 LOIS ROBBINS is a native New Yorker and an accomplished actress.
-Ms. Robbins was most recently seen in the independent film The Aspern Papers, alongside Vanessa Redgrave, Jolie Richardson and Jonathan Rhys Meyers.
+In New York, she starred in Daryl Roth's revival of Cactus Flower at the 43rd St. Playhouse.
+Most recently, Ms. Robbins was seen in the independent film The Aspern Papers, alongside Vanessa Redgrave, Jolie Richardson and Jonathan Rhys Meyers.
 She also stars in the film Shepherd, directed by Lynn Roth.
 In August 2019, Ms. Robbins starred in her self-penned off-Broadway play titled L.O.V.E.R, at The Pershing Square Signature Center.
-Directed by Karen Carpenter, the play is a riff on childhood, adolescents and finally adulthood from a grown-up woman’s point of view.
+Directed by Karen Carpenter, the play is a riff on childhood, adolescence and finally adulthood from a grown-up woman’s point of view.
 In 2018, L.O.V.E.R. had its Los Angeles stage premiere at the Zephyr Theatre and was also accepted into the United Solo Festival in NYC, playing to sold out audiences.
+She's been at The Schoolhouse Theater in three productions.
+In 2017, L.O.V.E.R. had its world premiere at The Schoolhouse, where audiences will also remember seeing her in Maltby & Shire's A Time for Love, directed by Joel Silberman and earlier still, she appeared as Anne in Steve Tesich's powerful anti-war play The Speed of Darkness.
 To learn more visit https://www.loisrobbins.com

 ELISABETH S. RODGERS (Florence Unger, The Odd Couple and Catherine, The Great Catherine) Regional credits include: Antony & Cleopatra, The Winter's Tale, Love's Labour's Lost, and Romeo & Juliet in rotating repertory (Blackfriars Theatre); All My Sons and How the Other Half Loves (River Rep); Jesus Hopped the A Train (Stageworks/Hudson); The Pavilion (Merrimack Rep); A Christmas Carol (Virginia Stage); A Comedy of Errors and A Midsummer Night's Dream (Saratoga Shakespeare Company); Miracle on 34th Street (NYSTI); Fields of Ambrosia (George Street Playhouse); and Macbeth (NJ Shakespeare Festival).
 NY credits include: King Lear (Hip to Hip); Women Without Men (Mint Theater); Great Catherine (Protean Theatre Co.); When We Dead Awaken (Century Center); The Richard Foreman Trilogy (Ontological/St. Mark's); and White Water (The Performing Garage).
 Her television credits include: Another World, Knights of Prosperity and Law & Order: SVU; and she has been seen in a few very independent films.
 As an audiobook narrator, she has recorded over 150 titles for such publishers as Audible, Blackstone, Brilliance, Hachette, Harper and Recorded Books.